awsdocs/aws-encryption-sdk-docs/doc_source/migrate-commitment-policy.md

 # Setting your commitment policy<a name="migrate-commitment-policy"></a>

 [Key commitment](concepts.md#key-commitment) assures that your encrypted data always decrypts to the same plaintext\.
-To provide this security property, beginning in version 1\.7\.*x*, AWS Encryption SDK uses new [algorithm suites](supported-algorithms.md) with key commitment\.
+To provide this security property, beginning in version 1\.7\.*x*, the AWS Encryption SDK uses new [algorithm suites](supported-algorithms.md) with key commitment\.
 To determine whether your data is encrypted and decrypted with key commitment, use the [commitment policy](concepts.md#commitment-policy) configuration setting\.
 Encrypting and decrypting data with key commitment is an [AWS Encryption SDK best practice](best-practices.md)\.

 Setting a commitment policy is an important step in migrating from version 1\.7\.*x* of the AWS Encryption SDK to versions 2\.0\.*x* and later\.
 After setting and changing your commitment policy, be sure to test your application thoroughly before deploying it in production\.
 For migration guidance, see [How to migrate and deploy the AWS Encryption SDK](migration-guide.md)\.